 Occasionally, chemotherapy is used for children with DIG.
-Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping those cells from growing, dividing, and making more cells.
+Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping them from growing, dividing, and making more cells.
 Chemotherapy may sometimes be used to slow or stop the growth of DIG when surgery is not an option.
 It also may be given before surgery to shrink the tumor or to destroy any tumor remaining after surgery.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.
 Learn more about the basics of chemotherapy.